MetLife: Current era

 From 2004 to 2011, MetLife continued to hold its position as the largest life insurer in the United States.
 The company had $2.5 trillion in policies written, $350 billion in assets under management, over 12 million customers in the United States, 8 million customers outside the United States, and a net income in 2003 of $2.2 billion.
 That year, Barron's reported that 13 million American households owned at least one product from MetLife.

 MetLife named Robert H. Benmosche as chairman and CEO in July 1999.
 Benmosche occupied the position until 2006, when he was replaced by C. Robert Henrikson.

 The company's sales grew 11.5% between 2008 and 2009, despite the national recession.
 In 2011, CEO Robert Henrikson was replaced by Steven A. Kandarian, who had overseen the company's " investment portfolio" as chief investment officer.
 Henrikson remained the company's chairman to the end of 2011, at which point he reached the company's mandatory retirement age.

 In 2015, MetLife was ranked as number one on Fortune magazine's list of World's Most Admired Companies in the Insurance: Life and Health category.

-In the summer of 2017, MetLife plans to add a third office building of 255,000 square feet at its Cary, North Carolina Global Technology Campus, giving the company a total of 655,000 square feet at a location which has over 1,000 employees in such areas as engineering, software and technology.
+In the summer of 2017, MetLife added a 255,000-square-foot office building at its Cary, North Carolina Global Technology Campus, giving the company a total of 655,000 square feet at a location which has over 1,000 employees in such areas as engineering, software, and technology.
 This plan was the result of North Carolina awarding the company $94 million in incentives in 2013 for creating over 2,600 jobs, half in Cary and half in Charlotte.